Testing

 for dependencies

-LOCAL_DEPENDENCIES pointing to your local repository:
+PERSONAL_DEPENDENCIES pointing to your personal repository:

-LOCAL_DEPENDENCIES=/path/to/dependencies/ flatpak run com.usebottles.bottles
+PERSONAL_DEPENDENCIES=file:///path/to/dependencies/ flatpak run com.usebottles.bottles

 for installers

-LOCAL_INSTALLERS pointing to your local repository:
+PERSONAL_INSTALLERS pointing to your local repository:

-LOCAL_INSTALLERS=/path/to/programs/ flatpak run com.usebottles.bottles
+PERSONAL_INSTALLERS=file:///path/to/programs/ flatpak run com.usebottles.bottles

 If that doesn’t work, check the terminal where you launched Bottles from and search for errors.
-If they are not present it means that there is some problem in the steps of your manifesto and you will have to check the instructions for any missing or errors (including typing).
+If they are not present it means that there is some problem in the steps of your manifest and you will have to check the instructions for any missing or errors (including typing).